decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 These fees are transferred to the Decentraland DAO, where they are used to help fund the growth of the platform through grants and other initiatives voted on by the greater Decentraland community.

 _Currently, due to the time and resources required to review each collection submitted, the 500 MANA publication fee is non-refundable.
-If your collection is rejected and cannot be published, you will not receive your 500 MANA back._
+If your collection is rejected, you will not receive your 500 MANA back._

 After reviewing your total fee, click **Next**.